Duo Security is a multi-factor authentication provider that you can use to authenticate to the platform and track user ingress and admin activity.

 To configure this event source:

-- At the top right of the page, click the Setup Event Source dropdown and choose Add Event Source.
+- When the Data Collection page appears, click Setup Event Source and choose Add Event Source.

 - From the Security Data section, click the Cloud Service icon.